 Now, you can judge as you will.
 My advice would be to go to the SERPs that are sending you the most traffic, that you’re ranking for the most.
 Go check out the limits.
 They’re probably between about 250 and 300, and you can optimize somewhere in there.

-The second thing I would do is if you have internal processes or your CMS has rules around how long you can make a meta description tag, you’re going to have to update those probably from the old limit of somewhere in the 160 to 180 range to the new 230 to 320 range.
-It doesn’t look like many are smaller than 230 now, at least limit-wise, and it doesn’t look like anything is particularly longer than 320.
-So somewhere in there is where you’re going to want to stay.
+The second thing I’d check is if you have internal procedures or your CMS has rules about how long a meta description tag may be.
+Most likely, you’ll need to change them from the old limit of 160 to 180 to the new 230 to 320 range.
+This is what the chart looks like right now.
+It doesn’t appear that there are many smaller than 230, and nothing appears to be particularly lengthy than 320.
+So somewhere around there is where you’ll want to reside.

 Good luck with your new meta descriptions and with your new snippet optimization.